It’s not every day that a cookbook sends you back in time to tell story that perhaps hasn’t quite been told yet.

 The recipes in Jubilee were carefully chosen to tell the fuller story of African American cooking.
 They are not fancy or chefy.
 They are dishes created when a cook migrated across regions, mingled recipes with techniques and ingredients from other cultures, and then embraced the adaptations as her own.
 Culinary professionals call this recipe development, but the practice is not often mentioned when it comes to our recipe canon.

-What’s the biggest misconception people have about African American cooking?
+What's the biggest misconception people have about Black American cooking?

 That our dishes are limited to the southern and soul food styles of the American South.
 Our cooking reflects traditions of the African Diaspora as well as those based in classic technique.